W4RH4WK/crap/slides/tools_slides.md

 - Can be used from the command-line
 - Feature rich
 - Scriptable (Python API)
-- Go to tool for reverse engineering and binary exploitation
+- Go-to tool for reverse engineering and binary exploitation

 ## Basic Commands